Rosetta Stone Review: The Truth People Hide About This App

 • 100+ carefully designed assignments that apply what you've learned to real-world scenarios

-• A vast library of supplementary learning materials, including audio content, cultural notes, and grammar explanations
+• A vast library of supplementary learning materials, including audio content (your audio companion), cultural notes, and grammar explanations

 Live interaction: